pars-linux/web/trunk/web/developer.pardus.org.tr/source/newcontributor/creating-svn-account.rst

 Creating SVN Crypt Password
 ===========================

 To create an SVN password you should specify a user name.
 This user name must not include abusive or any malicious words.
+The username should not be offensive, discriminatory, or derogatory.

 Creating a password with "htpasswd"
 -----------------------------------